torphix/fastspeech2-TTS/README.md

          - {speaker_id} (even if single speaker dataset)
            - .lab, .wav utterance pairs

-3. Extract alignment from dataset with command `python main.py fs2_align_dataset` usually several error messages will appear but the alignment should work check database folder if unsure
+3. Extract alignment from dataset with command `python main.py fs2_align_dataset` usually several error messages (due to lib used for aligning unfortunately nothing I can do about it) will appear but the alignment should work check database folder if unsure
-4. Create dataset with command `python main.py fs2_create_dataset`
+4. Create dataset with command `python main.py fs2_create_dataset` this will preprocess the data by extracting audio features, phoneme durations and saving as pickled arrays for speedy loading during training.

+## Training
-5. Train with command `python main.py fs2_train` after training models are saved to fastspeech2/saved_models and checkpoints are saved to checkpoints/fs2, provide the checkpoint path in config/trainer.yaml to resume training from checkpoint
-   Configure the model and trainer parameters in config directory
+- Train with command `python main.py fs2_train` after training models are saved to fastspeech2/saved_models and checkpoints are saved to checkpoints/fs2, provide the checkpoint path in config/trainer.yaml to resume training from checkpoint configure the model and trainer parameters in config directory
+- To load training from checkpoint for finetuning or other use case either specify checkpoint path in config/trainer.yaml or use command
+`python main.py fs2_train --ckpt_path={path/to/saved_checkpoint}`

 # Inference

 Checkpoint can be found: [here](https://drive.google.com/file/d/1dcIFZCn1aRu46dX1lfa3CDzoM0D-3VJ0/view?usp=sharing) Audio generated is understandable but not excellent, further training and expansion of the model capacity should equate to better results.

+# Lessons learnt from reading paper & building model
 1. Finetuning different regions of the network to different tasks is a good way to increase time to convergance
+  - FS2 has some modules learn pitch others energy and duration, I like to think of it like different regions of the brain specialising to various tasks
 2. Need to mask padded tensors for convergance
-3. If model is not converging, see if loss reduces when replacing a particular module eg: transformer with plain convs, if so this indicates that the module is broken
+  - My inital padding function was incorrect resulting in much wasted time and compute
-4. Careful where you put activation functions, as can prevent convergance! or hit an asympotote much quicker
+3. Careful where you put activation functions, as can prevent convergance! or hit an asympotote much quicker
-5. Adding residuals makes a big difference in minimum loss achievable, Using res in transformer causes loss asymptomte to reduce by half
+4. Adding residuals makes a big difference in minimum loss achievable, Using residuals in transformers causes loss asymptomte to reduce by half
-6. LR effects different parts of then network, mel will converge at LR of 1e-3 whilst duration wont converge unless its at 1e-4 pitch wont converge unless at 1e-4 and energy will converge at 1e-3,
-7. Dropout is also important, all regularization techniques is important
+5. Important to visualise and check all inputs and outputs of the model to ensure correct data is being fed to your model
+6. Regularisation is extremely important, use residuals, dropout, gradient clipping and any other techniques necessary.
 ### Data
 1. Build clean datapipelines
     Messy data -> Standardize to same format -> generate dataset -> input into model